EriikGabriel/nemu-bot/README.md

 # Tasks and Features

-[]  Create a private voice channel per user permissions.
+- [ ] Create a private voice channel per user permissions.
 Based on a current playing game.
+Temporary and secure;
-Temporary and secure [ ] Register events and automatic change icons in festive dates [ ] Register and wish birthdays members
+- [ ] Register events and automatic change icons in festive dates;
+- [ ] Register and wish birthdays members;
-[ ] Programmer features
+- [ ] Programmer features;
-[ ] Music bot features
+- [ ] Music bot features;